-- Navigation Channel Dredging and Beneficial Use All incremental costs above the Base Plan associated with dredging of the federal navigation channel to -12 ft MLLW and beneficial use, including transport and placement of the dredged material to HBP, would be 100 percent federal cost.
-This includes excavation of the barge access zone to allow for direct placement of dredged material onto the beach. - Additional Dredging for the Purpose of the Pilot Project The costs associated with dredging of the federal navigation channel to -13 ft MLLW will be cost shared 65 percent federal/35 percent non-federal, because this is considered to be "additional material dredged from a Federal Navigation Channel solely for the purposes of the pilot project".
-The transport and placement of the additional dredging of the federal navigation channel for BUDM would be 100 percent federal cost.
+• Navigation Channel Dredging and Beneficial Use - All incremental costs above the Base Plan associated with dredging of the federal navigation channel to -12 ft MLLW and beneficial use, including transport and placement of the dredged material to HBP, would be 100 percent federal cost.
+This includes excavation of the barge access zone to allow for direct placement of dredged material onto the beach.

+However, note that in this instance (see Table 26) the cost associated with dredging of the federal navigation channel to -12 ft MLLW and beneficial use, and excavation of the barge access zone to allow for direct placement of dredged material onto the beach cost less than the base plan.
+Thus, under the Section 1122 Program, there is no federal cost for this work.
+It would be covered through the Operations and Maintenance Program.

+Additional Dredging for the Purpose of the Pilot Project - The costs associated with dredging of the federal navigation channel to -13 ft MLLW will be cost shared 65 percent federal/35 percent non-federal, because this is considered to be "additional material dredged from a Federal Navigation Channel solely for the purposes of the pilot project".
+The transport and placement of the additional dredging of the federal navigation channel for BUDM would be 65 percent federal/35 percent non-federal.
 The additional work of dredging, transportation, and placement of dredged material from the state breakwater settling basin and the offshore sand borrow area will be at 100 percent non-federal cost (33 USC 701h).
 This includes all costs associated with that dredging to include environmental compliance, sediment sampling, hydrographic surveys, development of plans and specifications, S&A during construction, etc.

-An estimate of total cost allocation is provided in Table 26.

-The cost of beneficial use of sediment projects must be limited solely to construction costs that are in excess of the Base Plan, referred to as an incremental cost.
-The total project first cost (Constant Dollar Cost at FY22 price levels) of the Recommended Plan is estimated at \$3,901,000.
-This represents this incremental cost (Table 23) and does not include feasibility study costs-to-date.
-This cost was calculated by subtracting the Base Plan costs from total project cost of the entire project (Appendix D).
-The Base Plan for this project was based on the costs of maintenance dredging of the federal channel with ocean disposal of dredged material at the South Oʻahu ODMDS or upland disposal (for dredged material not suitable for ocean disposal).
-The non-federal share of the project components, calculated from the total project first cost, is estimated at \$2,731,000 and will be funded by the local sponsor.
-The federal share of the project components is estimated at \$1,170,000 (Table 26).
+An estimate of total project cost allocation is provided in Table 26.The cost of beneficial use of sediment projects from the Federal Channel must be limited solely to construction costs that are in excess of the Base Plan, referred to as an incremental cost.
+The total project cost (FY24 price levels escalated to mid-point of construction) of the Recommended Plan is estimated at \$5,064,000.
+This is different than what is represented as incremental cost in Table 23, used to calculate the costs and benefits of the project, as the base plan is more expensive than beneficial use of dredge material from the Federal Channel which affected cost share apportionment.

+The incremental cost captured in Table 23 was calculated by subtracting the Base Plan costs from total project cost of the entire project (Appendix D).
+The Base Plan for this project was based on the costs of maintenance dredging of the federal channel with disposal of dredged material at an existing upland disposal site.
+The non-federal share of the project components, calculated from the total project cost, is estimated at \$4,264,000 and will be funded by the local sponsor.
+The federal share of the project components is estimated at \$801,000 (Table 26).